Deandre Ayton's Status For Spurs-Suns Game

 The Suns come into the game as the best team in the NBA with a 39-9 record in 48 games played on the year.

-They have a 3.5 game lead over the Golden State Warriors for the top spot in the west.
+They have a three-game lead over the Golden State Warriors for the top spot in the west.

 After making the NBA Finals last season they are once again contenders this season.